 On behalf of the IPA, the FWF has issued a call for basic research projects designed to promote the Internet in Austria as well as the technologies and methods necessary for that purpose.

 Goals/purpose of the call

-For further information on the objectives of this funding initiative, please visit netidee SCIENCE (www.netidee.at/science).
+For further information on the objectives of this funding initiative, please visit netidee SCIENCE.

 Requirements, duration and amount of funds

 Specific information on the call

-Proposals for netidee SCIENCE grants can be submitted and approved in combination with one or two ongoing/submitted projects in the FWF's Stand-Alone Projects programme, International Programmes (bilateral projects) and Clinical Research (KLIF) programme.
+Proposals for netidee SCIENCE grants can be submitted and approved in combination with up to three ongoing/submitted projects in the FWF's Stand-Alone Projects programme, International Programmes (bilateral projects) and Clinical Research (KLIF) programme.

 - Applications are to be submitted in accordance with the guidelines for the Stand-Alone Projects Programme or Lise Meitner Programme (plus one additional application form) solely via the FWF's electronic application portal (elane).

 - Funding decisions will be made by the IPA on the basis of the FWF Board's recommendations.

 The Internet Foundation will make a total of €400,000.00 available for this call.
 Where the resources required for an excellent project to be funded by the Internet Foundation exceed the funding amount provided by the foundation, the FWF will fund the difference from its own budget.

 Grant proposals which receive outstanding reviews but cannot be funded by the IPA will be funded directly by the FWF; in such cases, however, the special arrangement regarding additional general project costs will no longer apply.